 Spreading out to form wonderful carpets of color at the heart of winter, Erica carnea can beat bad weather to the point of sprouting through a blanket of snow.
 A choreography of white, pink and purple bells swells up from beneath the monotonous white winter mantle.
 Is this not proof that this small, hardy shrub can take the worst and still, against all odds, thrive?

-This plant is native to the higher alpine regions, and can grow in the poorest of soils.
+This plant, a type of heath plant, is native to the higher alpine regions, and can grow in the poorest of soils.
 Extreme cold and withering heat won’t hurt it in the least.
 Its slow but regular growth means it’s perfect for use in pots and containers and to decorate garden boxes.
 Choose the varieties wisely, and you’ll have uninterrupted blooming from November to May.

 Advantages of Erica carnea